flamsanct/flamsanct.github.io/org/README.md

 This approach solves a big problem with self-governance in that a pure direct democracy decision making model doesn't scale very well.
 With working groups and constrained delegation, we can empower trustworthy and capable community members to act independently on the DAO's behalf.
 We can define specific roles across the DAO and in each working group that are granted specific privileges appropriate for carrying out the objectives of that role.
 We can then approve transparent funding for the execution of the role mandate, and hold those using the funds accountable.

+### Holding Tensions

+#### Divergence and Convergence

+##### Divergence
+- Emergent working groups arise spontaneously and split away from the larger mass of the voting body, which represents a point of divergence.

+- Squads or sub-groups may emerge within that new group, and some may even split away into their own groups, another point of divergence.

+- This diverging away from the main DAO can happen in all directions, which is :

+- **Useful** in that it promotes creativity, initiative, flexibility, and rapid evolution and responsiveness to emergent conditions or challeneges

+- **Harmful** in that it can fracture the energy and efforts of the DAO, add complexity and administrative overhead, promote siloing of knowledge and expertise, create barriers to communication, and make focus and execution of the mission of the DAO difficult

+##### Convergence
+- To establish convergent attractors that counter balances the emergent tendency toward divergence, we should design grounding and centering mechanisms to loop emergent developments back into cohesion with the whole.
+- This could look like:
+	- A "Council" group of elected leaders who provide administrative oversight, guidance, and fallback decision-making for other groups
+	- Promoting an ethos of proactive communication, asking leaders of groups to share the lessons they have learned and maintain an open feedback loop to the larger whole
+	- Social / cultural community building that strengthens relationships and communication across the organization
+	- Gamification incentives to stay mindful of the DAO's greater mission and values
+	- Economic incentives to adhere to organizational standards

+####

 We could decide to make roles pluralistic in that one individual could be assigned to more than one role if that was feasible given the responsibilities of the role.
 In this way, "jobs" in the DAO would be more about actively fulfilling the responsibilities of a well defined role than holding a single full-time position by default (not that some roles wouldn't entail full time workloads).

 The creation of a privileged role and the assigning of community members to that role can still happen via governance proposals, so each community member still retains a voice in all of this.
 Meanwhile, the DAO is able to operate efficiently at scale on a day-to day-basis.